The best online secondhand shops

 illustration of used items on a thrift store shelf

-There’s a lot to consider when it comes to buying gifts and being sustainable.
-We all know that less stuff for us means more 💚 for the Earth, so when we’re thinking about physical gifts, the best thing to do is shop secondhand.
-This advice spans categories, so it’s nearly impossible to quantify the planet-saving potential of opting for preowned wares, but we do have indicators: For example, if every consumer bought a single secondhand garment instead of a new one, it would be equivalent to 76 million people leaving their cars at home for a day, and would save some 23 billion gallons of water and 4 billion kilowatt-hours of energy.
+There’s a lot to consider when it comes to buying (for someone else or yourself) and being sustainable.
+We all know that less stuff for us means more 💚 for the Earth, so when we’re thinking about physical goods, the best thing to do is shop secondhand.

-But, while it’s true that buying what’s old means burning fewer resources and less stuff becoming waste, it’s also true that counting on the thrift to deliver exactly what’s on your list can feel like a treasure hunt—and not the fun kind.
-What secondhand shopping generally lacks is one reliable online mecca that acts like a 1:1 replacement for an Amazon or Target, but there are marketplaces that specialize in specific types of goods.
+What secondhand shopping generally lacks is one reliable online mecca that acts like a 1:1 replacement for an Amazon or Target or other big-box store, but there are marketplaces that specialize in specific types of goods.
+It’s not that you can’t hit up ebay for pretty much anything, but a site with a narrower focus is more likely to serve up higher-quality options and have more blanket guarantees around the goods changing hands.
 So, we rounded up the best sites for a range of popular categories, including outdoor gear, electronics, toys, clothes, and more.

-For Electronics: Back Market
+For electronics: Back Market

 E-waste is the fastest-growing stream of trash in the world, but many castoff laptops, iPads, headphones, and more are just in need of a little TLC.
 All items Back Market sells are professionally refurbished, returnable within 30 days, and come with a one-year warranty.
-The inventory has all the top brands—including perennial wish list favorites like Dyson blow-dryers.
+The inventory has all the top brands—including perennial wish list favorites like high-end blow-dryers.

 Also great: Manufacturers’ refurbished.
 If you’re a little nervous about a secondhand market, you can buy preowned devices directly from brands, including Apple and Microsoft.
 In Apple’s case, items might still be covered by an existing Apple Care plan or other warranty.

-For Outdoor Gear: Geartrade
+For outdoor gear: Geartrade

 This consignment shop can outfit almost any outdoorsy or athletic hobby—from hiking and flyfishing to biking and skateboarding.
 Outdoor lovers send their used kit to Geartrade’s warehouses, where its team inspects wares to ensure no one shells out for skis or skates that have seen better days.
 If you do end up disappointed, the site has a 14-day “no-questions-asked” return policy.